lhcb/starterkit-lessons/self-guided-lessons/htcondor-queue.md

 This shows a bit more information about the jobs than the standard `condor_q`.
 In particular, note that all of these jobs have the same cluster ID, but each has a different process ID ranging from 0 to 3.
 In almost all cases, when you submit multiple jobs using a single queue command, they will share the same cluster ID, and have sequential process IDs starting from 0.

 There are a couple of issues with the above script.
 Firstly, we're running the exact same job (with the exact same input) multiple times, which is rarely what we need.
 Secondly, once the jobs have all completed, notice that you only have one `output.out` file - each time one completes, it overwrites any existing output file with its own output because each one has the same name.
-In order to fix these issues, we need to be able to distinguish the jobs created by a single submit file.
+In order to fix these issues, we need to be able to distinguish each job created by a single submit file.
 We can do this using the variables `$(ClusterId)` and `$(ProcId)` (or, equivalently, `$(Cluster)` and `$(Process)` respectively).
 These variables are automatically-defined for each job individually.
 Using this, you can modify your submit file to read:

 ```
 executable  = exec.sh